Why You Struggle With Following Through + How To Fix It

 While you say you want to follow through on your goals, you resent the very goal you say you want.
 No wonder you don't want to follow through!

 6. You get satisfaction out of others' frustration with you.

 When people react negatively to your lack of action or your obstinate behavior, you feel gratified, like a rebellious adolescent who is winning the power struggle with his or her parents.
 You might even feel a gloating satisfaction when your therapist is not able to help you get "unstuck."

 Now, let's address the way out of resistance.
 Here are three things you can do to break the cycle:

 You will get unstuck when loving yourself and others is more important than resisting being controlled.
-A good place to start is with our free Inner Bonding course.
 Begin today learning to love yourself.